bfil/scala-automapper/README.md

 case class TargetClass(field: TargetTrait)
 ```

-You need add an implicit conversion from `SourceTrait` to `TargetTrait` to scope:
+You can define an implicit conversion from `SourceTrait` to `TargetTrait`:

 ```scala
 import io.bfil.automapper._